-Adela and Cesar shared music as an interest, she a concert pianist, and he a concert violinist.
+Adela and Cesar shared an interest in music: she a concert pianist, and he a concert violinist.
 They left their mark on Columbia by bringing in world-renowned Latin musical acts and making the Columbia the venue for quality entertainment in the area.
 Cesar built the Siboney room in 1956, a large showroom fit for live performances.

 The couple and their sons also opened the Sarasota location in 1959, the St Augustine location in 1983, the Sand Key location in 1989, the Celebration location in 1997, the Riverwalk location in 2009 and the Tampa International Airport location in 2012.
 Their children Richard and Casey began working in the restaurant at age 12 and helped with the expansion after attending hotel and restauranteur programs in Spain, Switzerland and France.

 Casey and Richard currently run the Columbia with help from their children, the future owners of the restaurant.
 The flagship Tampa location inhabits a full city block, has 15 rooms and can seat up to 1,700 people at once.